-- A Continuation Coverage Subscriber has six months from the date of their or their Dependent's enrollment in Medicare Part B to change their enrollment to a PEBB Medicare Supplement Plan.
-The PEBB Program must receive the required form(s) no later than six months after the enrollment in Medicare Part B for either the Subscriber or their Dependent. - When a Continuation Coverage Subscriber or their Dependent is enrolled in a Medicare Advantage or Medicare Advantage-Prescription Drug plan, they may disenroll during a special enrollment period as allowed under federal regulations. - A Continuation Coverage Subscriber has seven months to enroll in a Medicare Advantage or Medicare Advantage-Prescription Drug plan that begins three months before they or their Dependent first enrolled in both Medicare Part A and Part B and ends three months after the month of Medicare eligibility.
-They may also enroll themselves or their Dependent in a Medicare Advantage or Medicare Advantage-Prescription Drug plan before their last day of the Medicare Part B initial enrollment period.
-The forms must be received by the PEBB Program no later than the last day of the month prior to the month the Continuation Coverage Subscriber or their Dependent enrolls in the Medicare Advantage or Medicare Advantage-Prescription Drug plan. - If a Subscriber wants to enroll a newborn or child whom the Subscriber has adopted or has assumed a legal obligation for total or partial support in anticipation of adoption in PEBB health plan coverage, the Subscriber should notify their Employing Agency or the PEBB Program by submitting the required forms as soon as possible to ensure timely payment of claims.
-If adding the child increases the premium, the required forms must be received no later than 60 days after the date of the birth, adoption, or the date the legal obligation is assumed for total or partial support in anticipation of adoption.
+- Has six months from the date of their or their Dependent's enrollment in Medicare Part B to change their enrollment to a PEBB Medicare Supplement Plan.
+The change must be made online using Benefits 24/7 (once available) or the PEBB Program must receive the required form(s) no later than six months after the enrollment in Medicare Part B for either the Subscriber or their Dependent. - When they or their Dependent is enrolled in a Medicare Advantage(MA) or Medicare Advantage Prescription Drug(MAPD) plan, they may disenroll during a special enrollment period as allowed under federal regulations.
+The new medical plan coverage will begin the first day of the month following the date the PEBB Medicare Advantage Plan Disenrollment Form (form D) is received. - Has seven months to enroll in an MA or MAPD plan that begins three months before they or their Dependent first enrolled in both Medicare Part A and Part B and ends three months after the month of Medicare eligibility.
+They may also enroll themselves or their Dependent in an MA or MAPD plan before their last day of the Medicare Part B initial enrollment period.
+The change must be made online in Benefits 24/7 (once available), or the forms must be received by the PEBB Program, no later than the last day of the month prior to the month they or their Dependent enrolls in the MA or MAPD plan.